You’ve probably seen them before. Silverfish are pests you’ll find in many homes and libraries worldwide [1].

 Cloves contain a component called eugenol, which deters silverfish.

-To use this remedy, place whole cloves in areas where the pests are found.
+To use this remedy, place whole cloves where pests are found.
 This should help repel them.

 10. Salt

-Spread a thin layer of salt all over the areas where you’ve seen silverfish or where they’re likely to hang out.
+Spread a thin layer of salt over the areas where you’ve seen silverfish or where they are likely to hang out.

-Salt attracts these insects, but if they eat it, they will become dehydrated and eventually die.
-Salt can also absorb water and humidity in the surrounding area.
+Salt attracts these insects, but they will become dehydrated and eventually die if they eat it.
+Salt can also absorb water and humidity from its surroundings.

 11. Borax